stavros11/Review-Aspects-App/README.md

 Note that this is **NOT** production quality deployment and is not thoroughly tested!
 If you still like to play with it, check [Main usage](#main-usage) for a short guide on this can be used.

 **NOTE:** Scraping and finding aspects generally takes a few minutes depending on the number of reviews the target hotel has.
-A loading page is NOT implemented currently and during processing time you will just see your browser trying to load a page for long time.
-An easy way to test things is to set `pages to scrape` to a small value (1 or 2, that is 5 or 10 reviews).
-This will obviously make scraping faster but the results will not be very enlightening.
-If `pages to scrape` is left empty, it will attempt to scrape all reviews.
+Due to Heroku's time out this process will fail if one tries to scrape many pages (this will be fixed in the future).
+Currently it is possible to test the scraper by setting `pages to scrape` to a small value (1 or 2, that is 5 or 10 reviews).
+This will make scraping faster but obviously the results will not be very enlightening.

 ## Depedencies